lorenzopalaia/Euro-Hackathons/README.md

 This repository has been completely **modernized** with:

-- 🔄 **Automated Updates**: New hackathons are discovered and added every 12 hours
+- 🔄 **Automated Updates**: New hackathons are discovered and added 3 to 4 times per day
 - 🤖 **Multi-Platform Notifications**: Get notified instantly via Discord, Telegram, and Twitter
 - 🌐 **Live Web Interface**: Browse hackathons on our modern Next.js website
 - 📊 **Smart Data Management**: Everything is stored and managed via Supabase database